 Families come to the Ed Hub for technology needs (Chromebooks & accessories), curricular needs (learning packets), books, and school supplies.

-The Ed Hub is open three days a week: Mondays 12-2pm, Wednesdays 3:30-5:30pm, and Fridays 12-2pm.
+The Ed Hub is open two days a week, Tuesdays and Thursdays from 3-5pm.
 The Ed Hub is located on the backside of the Berkeley Adult School, on the 1700 block of Curtis Street, between Virginia and Francisco.
 For more information and a map to the Ed Hub, click HERE.